 When there are contract omissions, it can have serious ramifications for the contractor’s license and in fact can trigger ROC action.
 Every single contract element listed above needs to be on the contract; otherwise you are in violation of the contracting statutes of Arizona.
 If any one of the elements are missing, the license can and will have disciplinary actions taken.
 In many cases, the license is suspended temporarily.
 But it can be worse, depending on the circumstances, such as if contact omissions accompany job site violations.
 In some cases, the contractor may have to go to an administrative hearing in front of the Arizona Office of Administrative Hearings if contract violations are found.

 Registrar of Contractors OAH Hearing

-If you have questions about our Arizona Registrar of Contractors Attorney and our hearing practice areas and would like to learn more about the services we offer, contact Chelle Law today.
+If you have questions for our Arizona Registrar of Contractors Attorney ,our hearing practice areas or would like to learn more about the services we offer, contact Chelle Law today.